Hialeah, Florida: History

 In the early "Roaring '20s", Hialeah produced significant entertainment contributions.
 Sporting included the Spanish sport of jai alai and greyhound racing, and media included silent movies like D.W.
 Griffith's The White Rose which was made at the Miami Movie Studios located in Hialeah.
 However, the 1926 Miami hurricane brought many of these activities to an end.

 In the years since its incorporation in 1925, many historical events and people have been associated with Hialeah.
+The local Miccosukee leader Jack Tigertail is in the official seal of the City of Hialeah.
 The opening of the horse racing course at Hialeah Park Race Track in 1925 (which was nicknamed the "Grand Dame") received more coverage in the Miami media than any other sporting event in the history of Dade County up to that time and since then there have been countless horse racing histories played out at the world-famous 220 acre park.
 It was considered one of the most grand thoroughbred horse racing parks with its majestic Mediterranean style architecture and was considered the Jewel of Hialeah at the time.

 The park's grandeur has attracted millions, included among them are names known around the world such as the Kennedy family, Harry Truman, General Omar Bradley, Winston Churchill, and J.P.
 Morgan.
 The Hialeah Park Race Track also holds the dual distinction of being an Audubon Bird Sanctuary due to its famous pink flamingos and being listed on the National Register of Historic Places.
 The famous aviator Amelia Earhart in 1937 said her final good-byes to the continental U.S. from Hialeah as she left on her ill-fated flight around the world in 1937.